diefenbach/django-lfc/docs/user/manage/page.rst

 **Commentable**

-Here one can decide whether commments are allowed for this page or not.
+Here you can decide whether commments are allowed for this page or not.
 There are three choices:

 * default